Ilya Samsonov’s short Caps career has seen highs and lows. His Game 3 packed in both.

 But after hockey shut down during the coronavirus pandemic, Samsonov suffered an off-ice injury while in Russia.
 When play restarted in the NHL, he was unavailable for the postseason.

-This year, he appeared to be the team’s No. 1 goalie until his first stint on the NHL’s coronavirus list in January.
+This year, he appeared to be the team’s No. 1 goalie until his first stint on the NHL’s covid-19 list in January.
 Samsonov and three other players — Alex Ovechkin, Dmitry Orlov and Kuznetsov — violated virus protocols, gathering maskless during the team’s first road trip.

-Samsonov spent about three weeks on the NHL’s covid-19 list and didn’t make another start for the Capitals until late February.
+Samsonov spent about three weeks on the covid-19 list and didn’t make another start for the Capitals until late February.

-When he finally returned to NHL action, Capitals Coach Peter Laviolette split starts between Samsonov and Vanecek.
+When Samsonov finally returned to NHL action, Capitals Coach Peter Laviolette split starts between Samsonov and Vanecek.
 When Samsonov went on the covid-19 list for the second time, Vanecek was the obvious choice for Game 1.

 The Capitals could still turn to Anderson, who turns 40 on Friday and was solid for Washington in Games 1 and 2.
 Even after Wednesday’s loss, though, players expressed support for Samsonov.

-“When we heard that Sammy was going, we were excited … we’ve got a lot of good talent in this room and Sammy played an amazing game, stepping into a tough situation,” Tom Wilson said.
+“When we heard that Sammy was going, we were excited. . . .
+We’ve got a lot of good talent in this room, and Sammy played an amazing game, stepping into a tough situation,” Capitals forward Tom Wilson said.
 “He was one of our best players.
 We were happy with that.”

 In order to comment, please visit your account settings and verify your email address.